bitnami-labs/stacksmith-debug-locally/README.md

 * [Building, packaging and debugging Tomcat applications](tomcat-singlevm/)
 * [Building, packaging and debugging Tomcat/PostgreSQL applications](tomcat-postgresql/)

-All the examples in this repository use Docker with CentOS 7 and include sample boot/build scripts that you can use as the basis for your own packaging efforts with Stacksmith.
+All the examples in this repository use Docker with CentOS 7 and include sample boot/build scripts that you can use as the basis of your own packaging efforts with Stacksmith.

 [Learn more about automated application packaging with Stacksmith](https://bitnami.com/application-packaging).